Treatment of prolactin in women. Clinical manifestations of elevated prolactin in women: causes and consequences for the body

 In what pathologies are prolactin levels reduced?

-• pituitary apoplexy(Sheehan's syndrome) - acute disorder circulation leading to necrosis in the pituitary adenoma.
+• Pituitary apoplexy(Sheehan syndrome) – acute disorder blood circulation, leading to necrosis in the pituitary adenoma.

 • Massive blood loss over 500 ml, for example, bleeding after childbirth.

-• Tuberculosis of the pituitary gland is a rare form of tuberculosis.
+• Pituitary tuberculosis– a rare form of tuberculosis.

-• Radiation therapy that caused the destruction of pituitary cells;
+• Radiation therapy, which caused the destruction of pituitary cells;

-• Traumatic brain injury accompanied by swelling or damage to the pituitary gland.
+• Traumatic brain injuries accompanied by swelling or damage to the pituitary gland.

 Situations in which prolactin decreases in healthy people: